dike12/dike12/README.md

 😄 Pronouns: He/Him

-⚡ Fun fact: When I'm not coding, I enjoy playing video games and immersing myself in the world of technology.
+⚡ Fun fact: When I'm not coding, I enjoy playing video games, Stock Trading and immersing myself in the world of technology.
 Feel free to explore my repositories, and don't hesitate to reach out if you'd like to collaborate or have a chat about technology!